 Session Three – Finishing Touches

-This session will allow the technician to go a shade darker than what was established during the first appointment and to add more detail and colour to the treated area.
+This session will allow the technician to go a shade darker than the first appointment, adding more detail and colour to the treated area.

-Occasionally, a client may book in for a third practical session if they are wanting to achieve more definition and/or a darker colour.
+Occasionally, a client may book in for a third practical session if they are wanting to achieve more definition.